This is the multi-page printable view of this section. Click here to print.

 - Service Home page, click the Firewall menu.
 It moves to the Firewall list page.

 - Firewall list page, select the Internet Gateway resource name created in 1-3.
-Internet Gateway creation.
+Creating an Internet Gateway.
 It moves to the detailed information page of the corresponding resource.

 - Click the Rules tab on the detailed information page.
 It moves to the Rules tab.